 Kagura Ski Resort | Niigata Prefecture

-Ideal for BC beginners to make their debut You
+Ideal for beginners to BC.

 [Comment] STEEP Editorial Department

-Muika Snow Resort|Niigata Prefecture
+Muika Snow Resort | Niigata Prefecture

-A backcountry area that spreads out on the slope side of "Muika Snow Resort" in Muikamachi, Minamiuonuma City, Niigata Prefecture (a non-controlled mountain course).
-Located in a heavy snowfall area, you can enjoy heavy snow powder that resets almost every day during the high season.
+The backcountry area (a mountain course outside the controlled area) spreads out on the slopeside of Muika Snow Resort in Muikamachi, Minamiuonuma City, Niigata Prefecture.
+Located in a heavy snow area, you can enjoy heavy powder snow that is reset almost every day during the high season

 [Comment] STEEP Editorial Department